-- 1. Calibrate the guider once at any rotation angle with the scope pointing east of the meridian and PierFlip/GuiderReverseX off. - 2.
+- 1. Calibrate the guider once at any rotation angle with the scope pointing west of the meridian (mount on the east side of the pier) and PierFlip/GuiderReverseX off. - 2.
 Note the sign of the Y scale. - 3.
-When the rotation angle is changed, set the guide angle equal to the negative of the PA. - 4.
-When the scope is looking west, set the Y scale to the negative of the value noted in (2) above.
-Alternatively, if you are using the scripting interface, just turn the GuiderReverseY switch on when the scope is looking west.
+When the rotation angle is changed, set the guide angle equal to PA for an internal guider and equal to the negative of the PA for an off-axis guider. - 4.
+When the scope is pointing east of the meridian (mount on the west side of the pier), set the Y scale to the negative of the value noted in (2) above.
+Alternatively, if you are using the scripting interface, just turn the GuiderReverseY switch on when the scope is looking east.

-11 Adaptive Optics (AO) Guiders3
+11 Adaptive Optics (AO) Guiders

-MaxIm DL's AO drive control system has no concepts of guiding angle.
-Instead a simple set of three switches, Reverse X, Reverse Y, and Swap Axes, are used to adjust the bumping directions for varying imager PA.
-These switches are separate in MaxIm's user interface (in the Drive tab of the AO control window).
+MaxIm DL's AO drive control system has no concepts of guiding angle and no scaling on mount inputs.
+Bumping is done with a (configurable) fixed-duration pulse to the appropriate mount axis and in the appropriate direction.
+A simple set of three switches, Reverse X, Reverse Y, and Swap Axes, are used to adjust the bumping directions for varying imager PA.
+These switches are visible in MaxIm's user interface (in the Drive tab of the AO control window).
 In MaxIm's scripting interface, the GuiderReverseX, GuiderReverseY, and AOSwapMotorAxes properties provide these controls.